In-Context Reinforcement Learning via Communicative World Models: Introduction

 \section{Introduction}

 Pursuing a generalist agent, which is capable of solving a wide range of tasks with minimal intervention, has long been considered one of the central challenges of reinforcement learning (RL) and artificial intelligence (AI) at large \cite{reed22gato}.
-A general-purpose RL algorithm spares one from hand-crafting domain-specific inductive biases in training \cite{silver19bias,li25piprl} and enables fast adaptation to unseen and complex environments \cite{tao22confluence}.

-Most recently, substantial effort has been dedicated to two distinct research thrusts targeting RL generalization: in-context reinforcement learning (ICRL) \cite{laskin2023incontext} and world models (WM) \cite{silver20wm, hafner25worldmodel}.
+Most recently, substantial effort has been dedicated to two distinct research thrusts targeting RL generalization: in-context reinforcement learning (ICRL) \cite{laskin2023incontext} and world models (WM) \cite{silver20wm,hafner25worldmodel}.
 The key idea behind ICRL is to condition the RL policy on some context variables in addition to the state observations.
-The adaptation power originates from the agent's response to the emerging context extracted from the past interactions \cite{laskin2023incontext, tao23sce}, which reveals task-related information that improves generalization \cite{tao23cola}.
-The defining characteristic of ICRL is that the in-context policy improvement is purely context-driven and does not rely on policy model updates as in gradient-based meta RL \cite{finn17maml, fallah2021convergence, tao2024meta, pan-tao25meta-lqr}.
+The adaptation power originates from the agent's response to the emerging context extracted from the past interactions \cite{laskin2023incontext,tao23sce}, which reveals task-related information that improves generalization \cite{tao23cola}.
+The defining characteristic of ICRL is that the in-context policy improvement is purely context-driven and does not rely on policy model updates as in gradient-based meta RL \cite{finn17maml,tao2024meta,pan-tao25meta-lqr}.

 However, most recent ICRL approaches condition on past trajectories using the transformer architecture \cite{vaswani2017attention} but typically do not understand the underlying task dynamics.
 Consequently, their performance depends largely on the quality of offline datasets \cite{chen2021dt}, which limits generalization beyond the distribution of training contexts \cite{chen2024deep_survery}.
-In contrast, world models (WMs), typically generative models, aim to equip agents with a structured understanding of the environment dynamics and reward feedback, which allows agents to predict how the environment will evolve in response to their actions, even those rarely seen in the pre-training dataset \cite{hafnerdream, hafner25worldmodel}.
+In contrast, world models (WMs), typically generative models, aim to equip agents with a structured understanding of the environment dynamics and reward feedback, which allows agents to predict how the environment will evolve in response to their actions, even those rarely seen in the pre-training dataset \cite{hafnerdream,hafner25worldmodel}.